Image by Lano Lan Shutterstock

-With three-hour tours at 10am, 2pm or 6pm, Mari Mari showcases various traditional homes of Sabahan ethnic communities – the Bajau, Lundayeh, Murut, Rungus and Dusun – all of which are built by descendants of the tribes they represent.
-Along the way you'll get the chance to see blow-pipe making, tattooing, fire-starting, and an insight into the mystical belief systems of each of these groups, as well as a notable culinary nibble from each tribe!
-It's touristy, sure, but good fun – especially for families.
+With its three-hour tours, Mari Mari showcases various traditional homes of Sabahan ethnic communities – the Bajau, Lundayeh, Murut, Rungus and Dusun – all of which are built by descendants of the tribes they represent.
+Along the way you'll get the chance to see blowpipe making, tattooing, fire-starting and an insight into the mystical belief systems of each of these groups, as well as culinary nibbles from each tribe!
+It's touristy, sure, but good fun, especially for families.

 A short dance recital is also included in the visit.
-The village is a 20- to 30-minute drive north of central KK.
+The village is a 20- to 30-minute drive east of KK and transport to/from your hotel can be arranged when booking.
 There is also a small waterfall – Kiansom Waterfall – about 400m beyond the cultural village, which is easily accessible by private transport or on foot.
 The area around the cascade lends itself well to swimming and it's a great place to cool off after a visit to Mari Mari.